wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ## Security Implications

 The provider plugin mechanism introduces potential security risks.
-Its flexibility implies that any requested package may introduce variant wheels, therefore causing the package manager to install arbitrary packages for the provider plugin, and execute code from them.
+Its flexibility implies that any requested package may introduce variant wheels, therefore causing the package manager to install variant plugin packages, and execute code from them.
 This effectively goes against [the rationale for the wheel format](https://peps.python.org/pep-0427/#rationale), that aimed to avoid running arbitrary code at install time.
 Furthermore, it has been pointed out that packages that will be used as a regular user are installed with elevated privileges, effectively making arbitrary code execution even more serious of a threat.